BenNeise/bennneise.github.io/_posts/2010-03-18-automatically-converting-machines-to-thin-provisioned-format.markdown

 - Not switched on with snapshots
 - Not a linked clone (thanks to [Keshav Attrey](http://www.vmdev.info/?page_id=2) for his [method of finding linked clones](http://www.vmdev.info/?p=546))

 It then starts a separate loop going through each machine object in the array.
-I could have integrated the migration task into the first loop, but this approach means you can add a human ÔÇ£sanity-checkÔÇØ if youÔÇÖve got certain machines you donÔÇÖt want to migrate.
+I could have integrated the migration task into the first loop, but this approach means you can add a human "sanity-check" if you've got certain machines you don't want to migrate.

 The script finds the datastore with the largest amount of free space, and then the actual migration is done using code which I [generated using Onyx](http://ben.neise.co.uk/index.php/2009/11/changing-standbyaction-using-powershell-script-generated-with-help-from-onyx/).
 The free space on the datastores is re-evaluated before every move.
-This makes the script quite slow, but this isnÔÇÖt something you want to rush.
+This makes the script quite slow, but this isn't something you want to rush.